sbardian/gatsby-plugin-breadcrumb/README.md

 - `AutoGen` (Auto Generated): AutoGen will generate breadcrumbs for each page and inject them into pages `pageContext` prop under the `breadcrumb` property.

-  - Add the plugin `gatsby-plugin-remove-trailing-slashes`
-  - Add the plugin `gatsby-plugin-breadcrumb` and define the `useAutoGen` plugin option to `true`
+  - Add the plugin `gatsby-plugin-breadcrumb` to your `gatsby-config.js` and define the `useAutoGen` plugin option to `true`
   - Get `crumbs` array from `breadcrumb` object in `pageContext`
-  - Import and use the `<AutoGenCrumb>` component, passing the required props on pages you wish to see the breadcrumb
+  - Import and use the `<Breadcrumb />` component, passing the required props on pages you wish to see the breadcrumb

     - [AutoGen example](#autogen-example)